thequantumchemist/falcon/README.md

 dyn.attach(traj.write)                      # An ASE Trajectory will be written for every frame (can be changed using keyword 'interval=')
 ```

-Now the MD simualtion can be started.
+Now the MD simulation can be started.
 However for real runs you should increase thee number of MD steps.
 ```bash
 # Now run the OTF-MD Simulation!
 dyn.run(100)    # Number of steps should be increased for real simulations.